Tram-ng/Tram-ng/README.md

 ### Hi there 👋

-🌱 Hi there, I'm Tram 👋 \n
+🌱 Hi there, I'm Tram 👋

-A Computer Science Junior in San Jose State University \n 👀 Curious about everything in Software Engineering
+A Computer Science Junior in San Jose State University
+👀 Curious about everything in Software Engineering

  ✨ Things I like to do: